zbalkan/zbalkan.github.io/_posts/2024-11-03-psreadline.md

 <img src="/assets/smart.png" width="400" alt="Right?">

 But since this data must be kept somewhere for transactions, processed and transmitted, some people have to touch this risky data.
 It should be contained, isolated, and processed securely.
 A leak may be a huge issue.
-Not only conractual clauses, but also PCI DSS isues, GDPR fines, and much more.
+Not only the contactual clauses would hurt, but also PCI DSS issues, GDPR fines, and much more are expected.
 So PAN should be handled properly.

 <img src="/assets/simpsons.gif" width="400" alt="PAN is similar to Uranium pieces in Homer Simpson's hands">

 As a law-abiding citizen, I am also obeying the [Law of the instrument](https://en.wikipedia.org/wiki/Law_of_the_instrument), and I see PAN everywhere.
 It is possible to detect with DLP but DLP covers specific fields, not everywhere.
-I try to find scenarios where there is a likelihood of leaking the data acidentally. commandline history *may* be one of those.
+I try to find scenarios where there is a likelihood of leaking the data acidentally. command line history *may* be one of those.
 I hope not but this is life and weird thinds happen.
-The PAN can end up in history, event logs, in SIEM and log archive, while you are tring to secure the databases.
+The PAN can end up in history, event logs, in SIEM and log archive while you are trying to secure the databases.

 <img src="/assets/everywhere.jpg" width="400" alt="PANs everywhere">